nestjs/docs.nestjs.com/content/techniques/serialization.md

 #### Pass options

-The transform options may vary depending on the certain factors.
-In order to override default settings, use `@SerializeOptions()` decorator.
+You may want to modify the default behavior of the transformation functions.
+To override default settings, pass them in an `options` object with the `@SerializeOptions()` decorator.

 ```typescript
 @SerializeOptions({